 Example:

 A thermostat is a perfect example.
-When the temperature drops below a set point, it turns the heat on—no thinking involved.
+When the temperature drops below a set point, it turns the heat on, no thinking involved.
+Simple reflex agents operate based on direct responses to environmental conditions using predefined rules.

 Ideal For: